reinhart1010/nix/docs/en/common/borg.md

 # borg

 Deduplicating backup tool.
-Creates local or remote backups that are mountable as filesystems.
+Create local or remote backups that are mountable as filesystems.
 More information: <https://borgbackup.readthedocs.io/en/stable/usage/general.html>.

 - Initialize a (local) repository: